 Exemplifying the high-yield, low-impact tourism model, Botswana’s roadless, unrestricted, sparsely-populated plains have cultivated some of Africa’s most memorable safari experiences, along with the development of indulgent lodges.
 The lush Okavango Delta – ‘the river that never finds the sea’ – flows from the fertile north of the country into the fierce Kalahari.
 It’s this miraculous body of water that supports Botswana’s staggering population of game, roaming completely unchecked and unhurried by human development: witness zebra gallop through sapphire waters, and spiral-horned kudu spar in a flash of dust; watch elephants forge paths through golden grasslands, and lions hunker low awaiting unsuspecting herds of gazelle.
 In vibrant lagoons, see startling contrasts of savannah and wetlands, enjoy silently exhilarating bush walks, and have the chance to navigate the green labyrinth of waterways in a traditional mokoro canoe.

 Drive into the shimmering nothingness of the Makgadikgadi or Nxai salt pans where the curvature of the earth is pierced by mysterious islands guarded by thick-trunked baobabs that have stood there for millennia.
 Come the rainy season, these flat lands transform into a watery paradise for, among others, migrating flamingoes, pink-backed pelicans and saddle-billed storks.
 Wake to the Linyanti Reserve’s colourful dawn chorus, which announces the splashing arrival of enormous elephant herds, while further south the papyrus-lined waterways of Botswana’s most ecologically diverse area – Chobe National Park – are awash with crocodiles, hippos and buffalos.
 At night, brilliant stars illuminate the unending space of the Kalahari which, by day, is one of Botswana’s most adventurous and isolated safari destinations; fossil river valleys, acacia-spotted grasslands and dunes are home to remarkable desert-adapted game and its black maned lion predator.
-Just a stone’s throw outside Botswana’s northern border, the mighty, nearby Victoria Falls spills the Zambezi’s torrents into the zig-zagging canyon below – an unforgettable addition to tailor-made holidays to Botswana.
+Just a stone’s throw outside Botswana’s northern border, the mighty, nearby Victoria Falls spills the Zambezi’s torrents into the zig-zagging canyon below – an indelible reminder that the real luxury is the sheer wealth of natural beauty you can find on tailor-made holidays to Botswana.

 Highlights of Botswana